bwittmann/NavPy/README.md

 ```

 ## Usage
-To use this robot in a simulated environment, you will have export the following environment variables first:
+To use this robot in a simulated environment, you will have to export the following environment variables first:

     export ROBOT=rto-1
     export ROBOT_ENV=world1